-^bCommercial quotas and RHLs reflect the removal of projected discards from the sector-specific ACLs.
+^b Commercial quotas and RHLs reflect the removal of projected discards from the sector-specific ACLs.
 For 2006-2014, these limits were also adjusted for Research Set Aside.

 ^c The percent of RHL harvested is based on a comparison of the RHL to the previous or old MRIP estimates.
-The RHLs did not account for the new MRIP estimates, which were released in July 2018 and were not incorporated into a stock assessment until 2019; therefore, it would be inappropriate to compare past RHLs to the revised MRIP estimates.
+The RHLs prior to 2020 did not account for the new MRIP estimates, which were released in July 2018 and were not incorporated into a stock assessment until 2019; therefore, it would be inappropriate to compare past RHLs to the revised MRIP estimates.